Shreya-2cu/HireSense/README.md

 Designed with a modern full-stack architecture, HireSense demonstrates the integration of AI, backend APIs, PDF processing, and responsive frontend development into a single production-ready application.

+The application is deployed and publicly accessible, showcasing a complete full-stack AI workflow from resume upload to intelligent analysis.

+## ✨ Features

+- 📄 Upload resumes in PDF format
+- 🤖 AI-powered resume analysis using Google Gemini
+- 📊 ATS compatibility score generation
+- 📝 Resume summary generation
+- 💪 Identification of strengths and key skills
+- ❌ Detection of missing skills
+- 💡 Personalized improvement suggestions
+- ⚡ Responsive and modern user interface
+- 🔒 Input validation and error handling

 ## 🛠️ Tech Stack

 | Layer | Technology |